-KNG will execute client orders in a prompt, fair and expeditious manner, relative to other client orders and the Firm's own trading interests.
+KNG is required to execute client orders in a prompt, fair and expeditious manner, relative to other client orders and the Firm's own trading interests.
 To achieve this, KNG will:

-- Treat all client orders in a non-preferential manner i.e., no single order may be systematically favoured over another; - Ensure client orders are not disadvantaged unfairly, relative to the Firm's own account trades, when the Firm takes "on risk" positions.
-The Firm's policy is that client orders or instructions will precedent over own account trades; - Ensure client orders are promptly executed, unless market conditions make this impractical or challenging; - Where applicable, aggregate comparable client orders appropriately to benefit from cost efficiencies; - Promptly and accurately record client orders and transactions within KNG's internal systems; and - Promptly, accurately and fairly allocate executions to respective client accounts.
+- Treat all client orders in a non-preferential manner i.e., no single order may be systematically favoured over another; - Ensure client orders are promptly executed on a best effort basis, unless market conditions make this impractical or challenging; - Where applicable, aggregate comparable client orders appropriately to benefit from cost efficiencies;

+- Promptly and accurately record client orders and transactions within KNG's internal systems; and - Promptly, accurately and fairly allocate executions to respective client accounts.

-KNG does not consider an order to be received until it has been understood and acknowledged by the appropriate Sales or Trading representative of KNG.
-For this reason, KNG requires all clients to communicate orders to KNG through established methods only, which will generally be voice, email Bloomberg Chat or an RFQ system, depending on the practice in the relevant market or as agreed with the client.
+KNG does not consider an order to be received until it has been understood and acknowledged by the appropriate Sales representative of KNG.
+For this reason, KNG requires all clients to communicate orders to KNG through established methods only, which will generally be voice, email, Bloomberg Chat or an RFQ system, depending on the practice in the relevant market or as agreed with the client.
 Failure to do so may lead to delays in the desired execution with the risk that market movements during that time may lead to orders being executed at a worse rate.

-3.2 Aggregation and Allocation of Client Orders
+3.2.
+Aggregation and Allocation of Client Orders

-In most cases, the Firm trades on a matched basis between a single buying client and a single selling client, although it may on occasion take on risk for a short period of time.
+In most cases, the Firm trades on a matched basis between a single buying client and a single selling client.

 On rare occasions, KNG may receive two or more comparable client orders in the same financial instrument and direction and may aggregate the client orders for more efficient and cost-effective execution.
-In such circumstances, KNG will ensure the fair allocation of aggregated orders between the clients, in accordance with COBS 11.3.7A.
+In such circumstances, KNG must ensure the fair allocation of aggregated orders between the clients.